garrett-west13/budget-app/README.md

 ## Conclusion

 In conclusion, my project offers a unique and complex web application built with Django and JavaScript, fulfilling the requirements for distinctiveness and complexity.
-By incorporating advanced backend logic, interactive frontend components, and responsive design principles, we deliver a robust and user-friendly solution tailored to the needs of my target audience.
+By incorporating advanced backend logic, interactive frontend components, and responsive design principles, I deliver a robust and user-friendly solution tailored to the needs of my target audience.
 My comprehensive documentation ensures seamless setup and understanding for both users and developers, further enhancing the project's value and usability.

 ## License